How to Become a Commercial Pilot in 2024: The 7-Step Guide

 7. Step 7 – Pass Checkride

 The FAA Private Pilot Practical Exam, also known as the checkride, assesses your flying skills and knowledge of practical applications in the cockpit.
 Passing this is the final step.
 Congratulations, you’re a private pilot!
 This entire process takes approximately 3 months.
-Now you are ready to become a CPL!
+Now you are ready to earn additional ratings (instrument, commercial) on your pilot journey.

 Step 7 Checkride How to Become a Pilot